discipl/waardepapieren/clerk-frontend/README.md

 This project is to demonstrate the use of discipl to issue waardenpapieren from the clerk perspective.

+The aim of this project is to provide a reference example of use of discipl components

 Because it is for demonstration purposes, the quality standards may be lower than the library components used.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).